InternetMaximalism/intmax2-mining-cli/README.md

 1. **Automated Deposits and Withdrawals**: The CLI automatically transfers funds from your deposit address into a simplified Intmax2 system.
 After a random delay, the funds are withdrawn to your withdrawal address.
 Through Zero-Knowledge Proofs , the relationship between your deposit and withdrawal addresses remains confidential.

 2. **Reward Mechanism**: By participating in these private asset transfers, you contribute to enhancing Ethereum's privacy ecosystem.
 As a reward for your contribution, you earn ITX tokens.
 These tokens are distributed weekly to your withdrawal address, available every Monday at 00:00 UTC.
 Note that rewards are subject to a one-week delay.
 For instance, mining activities completed on a Sunday will be eligible for claiming not on the immediately following Monday, but on the Monday eight days later.

-## System Requirements

-### Minimum Requirements

-- Memory: 12GB or more
-- CPU: 4 cores or more, with a clock speed of 2 GHz or higher
-- Storage: 10GB or more of free space

 ## Build from Source Code